 Trying to rank the best beaches in Australia can be an intimidating task.
-After all, with almost 60,000 kilometres of coastline facing the Indian, South Pacific, and the Timor Sea, there are countless specimens which could make ‘top ten beaches in the world’ lists in many travel media publications.
+After all, with almost 60,000 kilometres of coastline, how could they not?
+Facing the Indian, South Pacific, and the Timor Sea, there are countless specimens to choose from.
+Many could make ‘top ten beaches in the world’ lists from major travel media publications.
 Nonetheless, I will try to share just a sliver of the tropical paradise beaches which can be found all across Australia.

 In this post, there is representation from each state except for the Australian Capital Territory (poor guys, being landlocked and all).
 Also, we omitted the Northern Territory (too much danger from crocs).
 Now you just need to figure out which Australian beaches you want to visit.
 Once that is done, buy a plane ticket, travel insurance and book a hotel!
 Ultimately though, you can’t go wrong with any of these beaches in Australia.

 Let’s jump right into it…

 Table of Contents

 - 2 New South Wales is also home to beautiful beaches

 - 3 Best Beaches in Victoria